 T1 is produced by Master Distiller Germán González, great-grandson of General Manuel González, former President of México between 1880 – 1884.
 It’s a brand known for its numerous connections: Germán González’s father also launched the first ultra-premium tequila imported into the United States: Chinaco.

 So it’s fair to say that T1 was produced as a result of learning from only the best.
 The brand uses only mature agave plants from the Mexican highlands, ensuring a higher concentration of natural sugar.

 T1’s reposado tequila is aged for six months in “very old” Scotch barrels before being bottled and sold.
-It’s a tequila bursting with flavour – most prominently creamy flavours of cinnamon and ginger alongside stewed agave.
+It’s a tequila bursting with flavor – most prominently creamy flavors of cinnamon and ginger alongside stewed agave.
 A deeper taste of the bottle offers hints of pine nuts with a mellow finish.
 It’s one you’ll buy again and again.
 And if you want something even older, check José Cuervo.
 It’s the oldest tequila brand in the world.

-Herradura was founded in 1870 by Félix López and the business remained in the family for more than 125 years before being sold on.
+Herradura was founded in 1870 by Félix López, and the business remained in the family for more than 125 years before being sold.
 The family recipe is renowned for being a success and has paved the way to put Herradura at the front of many tequila fans’ minds.

-It’s a premium brand that offers a unique tasting experience due to the ageing process used, particularly its Reposado offering.
+It’s a premium brand that offers a unique tasting experience due to the aging process used, particularly its Reposado offering.

 Herradura’s Reposado Tequila Colección de la Casa Port is fermented naturally with wild yeast before being matured in hand-selected vintage Port casks from the Douro Valley in Portugal for two additional months.

-This additional process results in a tequila that’ll make you want a second sip to really enjoy the varied flavour profile.
-Along with traditional notes come hints of port, plum and pepper, with undertones of dark chocolate.
+This additional process results in a tequila that’ll make you want a second sip to really enjoy the varied flavor profile.
+Along with traditional notes come hints of port, plum, and pepper, with undertones of dark chocolate.